emres/TinyGP/README.md

 in March, 2008 (See also its [Amazon.com page](https://www.amazon.com/Field-Guide-Genetic-Programming/dp/1409200736)).

+The code is copied from the book, and I kept the formatting preferred by the authors intact.
+Any errors and bugs that might arise because of this copying process is solely my responsibility and should not be attributed to the authors.

-There are few differences from the published paperback version, because a few bugs had been reported.
+There are few differences between the version in this repository and the one in the published paperback version, because apparently a few bugs had been reported after the book's publication.
 The authors of the book described those bugs and their fixes in the following blog posts:

 * [Bug in TinyGP Java Code](http://www.gp-field-guide.org.uk/2008/05/bug-in-tinygp-java-code.html)
 * [A (potential) bug in TinyGP](http://www.gp-field-guide.org.uk/2008/11/potential-bug-in-tinygp.html)